 - The average EVD case fatality rate is around 50%.
 Case fatality rates have varied from 25% to 90% in past outbreaks.

 - The first EVD outbreaks occurred in remote villages in Central Africa, near tropical rainforests.
 The 2014–2016 outbreak in West Africa involved major urban areas as well as rural ones.

 - Community engagement is key to successfully controlling outbreaks.
-Good outbreak control relies on applying a package of interventions, namely case management, infection prevention and control practices, surveillance and contact tracing, a good laboratory service, safe burials and social mobilisation.
+Good outbreak control relies on applying a package of interventions, namely case management, infection prevention and control practices, surveillance and contact tracing, a good laboratory service, safe and dignified burials and social mobilisation.

 - Early supportive care with rehydration, symptomatic treatment improves survival.
 There is as yet no licensed treatment proven to neutralize the virus but a range of blood, immunological and drug therapies are under development.

 The Ebola virus causes an acute, serious illness which is often fatal if untreated.
 Ebola virus disease (EVD) first appeared in 1976 in 2 simultaneous outbreaks, one in what is now, Nzara, South Sudan, and the other in Yambuku, Democratic Republic of Congo.
 The latter occurred in a village near the Ebola River, from which the disease takes its name.

-The current outbreak in West Africa, (first cases notified in March 2014), is the largest and most complex Ebola outbreak since the Ebola virus was first discovered in 1976.
+The 2014–2016 outbreak in West Africa was the largest and most complex Ebola outbreak since the virus was first discovered in 1976.
 There were more cases and deaths in this outbreak than all others combined.
-It has also spread between countries starting in Guinea then spreading across land borders to Sierra Leone and Liberia, by air (1 traveller) to Nigeria and USA (1 traveller), and by land to Senegal (1 traveller) and Mali (2 travellers).
+It also spread between countries, starting in Guinea then moving across land borders to Sierra Leone and Liberia.